If you are experiencing one of the following issues:

 - Check the Asana Trust page to see the current status of our servers

-If you are still experiencing issues after trying the steps above, contact our Support Team so that we can further resolve your issue.
+If you are still experiencing issues after trying the steps above, contact our Support Team.
 Be sure to indicate exactly which steps you’ve already tried so that we can better assist you.

 To disable browser extensions: